andreshungbz/simple-task-manager/README.md

 npm run initiatedb
 ```

-This will essentially run three separate `psql` commands for creating the database and user, creating the necessary tables, and inserting some initial data.
-Depending on your PostgreSQL host based configuration settings, you may be prompted for passwords during the command.
+This will run three separate `psql` commands for creating the database and user, creating the necessary tables, and inserting some initial data.
+Depending on your PostgreSQL host-based configuration settings, you may be prompted for passwords during the command.
 The default password for `stm_user` is `swordfish`.
-To examine the scripts in more detail, refer to the `package.json` file and the `scripts` folder.
+To examine the scripts more thoroughly, refer to the `package.json` file and the `scripts` folder.
 The three `psql` commands run sequentially are:

 ```
 psql --username=postgres --file=scripts/setup.sql